Vesting Orders and extending your lease – the solution to Absentee Freeholders – Specialist Solicitors

 After the case has been proven, the leaseholder is then given the judgement, and they are then free to extend their lease or acquire the freehold.

 Missing Freeholder, Your Lease Extension and the First-Tier Property Tribunal

 Once you have your vesting order, you can then make an application to the First-Tier Property Tribunal, previously known as the Leasehold Valuation Tribunal.

 The First-Tier Property Tribunal calculates what it feels to be a reasonable premium for the lease extension or freehold purchase.
 The applicant must then pay whatever sum has been set for the premium into court.
-Those funds remain “vested” in the court in case the freeholder reappears at a future date, when they become entitled to claim those funds – but they cannot reverse the lease extension or the transfer of the freehold to the leaseholders.
+Those funds remain “vested” in the court in case the missing freeholder reappears at a future date, when they become entitled to claim those funds – but they cannot reverse the lease extension or the transfer of the freehold to the leaseholders.

 Often there is no need for an actual hearing when the Tribunal is dealing with an absentee freeholder.
 Often the Tribunal simply asks the leaseholder to supply required paperwork by a certain date.
 The documents they ask for will include:

 · The valuation prepared by the leaseholder.
 You’re going to need to get an accurate valuation from a specialist lease extension surveyor of the reasonable amount to be expected for a lease extension (or in the case of freehold purchase for the enfranchisement premium).
 We can introduce you to a reliable experienced surveyor specialising in this area from our own informal panel of trusted valuers

 · Copies of the lease